20squares/block-validation/src/Examples/TimingGames/spec.md

 In the case of a fork, the head is either h(1) or h(2).
 This is determined by the GHOST rule.
 For instance, if A votes h(0), C and D vote h(2), then h(2) will be the head, and A, C and D would be rewarded, while both proposer B(1) and attester B would get 0.

+# Possible attack

+* What happens if the proposer 1 waits until time 13 and then sends a new block

+* At that moment the attester 3 and 4 are looking at a two possible heads of the chain

+* Also check the not send equilibrium for the linear case actually makes sense